neonevm/neon-evm.docs/docs/developing/utilities/neonswap.md

 If there are not enough tokens in the pool to exchange, NeonSwap will warn you by issuing the message "Insufficient liquidity for this trade".

-In our case, we exchange ETH tokens for USDT tokens.
-Let's specify the number of tokens to be exchanged equal to 10.
+In our case, we want to exchange ETH tokens for USDT tokens.
+Let's specify the number of tokens to be exchanged as 10.
 Neon Swap will indicate the expected number of purchased USDT tokens, corresponding to 2.49176 at the exchange rate before our transaction.

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>